Ghosts of the Future

 I’m surrounded with a thick fluid, which brings me to a stop.

-I let my surprise go, and keep my eyes closed.
+I let my surprise go, and keep my physical eyes closed.

 When the shock passes, I free my energy eyes again.

-The disk forms a window and gateway into a great well.
+The disk forms a window and gateway into a great well, another world, without end.

 Bright energy calls to me from deep in the well, calming me.

-I float, resting comfortably on the surface of the disc, at the top of the well.
+I float, resting comfortably on the surface of the disk, at the top of the well.

 Time forgets me.